“A knight? No.” Kat trailed after him, not trusting him enough to get any closer.

 Kat blinked and glanced around her.
 “What happened?”

-“He got away,” Uriel hissed and walked toward her.
+“He got away,” he hissed and walked toward her.

 His blade shimmered and disappeared into thin wisps of crimson smoke.
 His body lost the swirling darkness and appeared normal again.